hmntsharma/ansible-cisco-segment-routing/docs/all_inclusive_play.md

 ## Clone the Repository

-This topology was built in EVE-NG.
+This topology was created in EVE-NG using the Cisco XRv9k VM.

+Please also have a look at [this one](https://github.com/hmntsharma/ansible-cisco-xrd-sr), which is based on Cisco XRd container platform.

 ```java linenums="1"
 (vntdvops) lab@netdevops:~/github$ git clone https://github.com/hmntsharma/ansible-cisco-segment-routing.git